TentativeConvert/LaTeX2Anki/README.md

 ### `note` environment and `field` command

 The structure of `note` environment and `field` command is supposed to be reminiscent of the structure of `itemize` environment and `item` argument.
 So it should feel sufficiently “LaTeXy”.
-On the other hand, simply “itemizing” all field entries is very close to the internal logic of Anki, and it certainly accurately reflects the structure of the csv-file that is used as an intermediary to import notes form LaTeX into Anki.
+On the other hand, simply “itemizing” all field entries is very close to the internal logic of Anki, and it certainly accurately reflects the structure of the csv file that is used as an intermediary to import notes form LaTeX into Anki.

 ### `cloze`, `hint` and `clend` commands